Midodrine

-Midodrine is a vasopressor/antihypotensive agent (it raises the blood pressure).
-Midodrine was approved in the United States by the Food and Drug Administration (FDA) in 1996 for the treatment of dysautonomia and orthostatic hypotension.
-In August 2010, the FDA proposed withdrawing this approval because the manufacturer, Shire plc, failed to complete required studies after the medicine reached the market.
-In September 2010, the FDA reversed its decision to remove midodrine from the market and allowed it to remain available to patients while Shire plc collected further data regarding the efficacy and safety of the drug.
-Shire announced on September 22, 2011, that it was withdrawing completely from supplying midodrine and leaving it to several generics to supply the drug.
+Midodrine, sold under the brand name Proamatine among others, is an antihypotensive medication used to treat orthostatic hypotension (low blood pressure when standing) and urinary incontinence.
+It is taken by mouth.

+Side effects of midodrine include hypertension (high blood pressure), paresthesia, itching (pruritus), goose bumps, chills, urinary urgency, urinary retention, and urinary frequency.
+Midodrine is a prodrug of its active metabolite desglymidodrine.
+This metabolite acts as a selective agonist of the α1-adrenergic receptor.
+This in turn results in vasoconstriction and increased blood pressure.

+Midodrine was discovered by 1971 and was introduced for medical use in the United States in 1996.

 Medical uses

 Midodrine is indicated for the treatment of symptomatic orthostatic hypotension.
 It can reduce dizziness and faints by about a third, but can be limited by troublesome goose bumps, skin itch, gastrointestinal discomfort, chills, elevated blood pressure while lying down, and urinary retention.
 A meta-analysis of clinical trials of midodrine or droxidopa in patients with low blood pressure when standing found that midodrine increased standing blood pressure more than droxidopa but that midodrine but not droxidopa increased the risk of high blood pressure when lying down.
 Small studies have also shown that midodrine can be used to prevent excessive drops in blood pressure in people requiring dialysis.

 Midodrine has been used in the complications of cirrhosis.
 It is also used with octreotide for hepatorenal syndrome; the proposed mechanism is constriction of splanchnic vessels and dilation of renal vasculature.
 Studies have not been sufficiently well conducted to show a clear place for midodrine.

+Midodrine is used off-label to increase blood pressure in the treatment of postural orthostatic tachycardia syndrome (POTS) where increased transduction of venous alpha 1 adrenergic receptors increases venous return.

+Available forms

+Midodrine is available in the form of 2.5, 5, and 10 mg oral tablets.

 Contraindications

-Midodrine is contraindicated in patients with severe organic heart disease, acute kidney disease, urinary retention, pheochromocytoma or thyrotoxicosis.
-Midodrine should not be used in patients with persistent and excessive supine hypertension.
+Midodrine is contraindicated in people with severe organic heart disease, acute kidney disease, urinary retention, pheochromocytoma or thyrotoxicosis.

 Side effects

-Headache, feeling of pressure/fullness in the head, vasodilation/flushing face, scalp tingling, confusion/thinking abnormality, dry mouth, nervousness/anxiety and rash.
+Headache, feeling of pressure or fullness in the head, vasodilation or flushing face, scalp tingling, confusion or thinking abnormality, dry mouth, anxiety, and rash, among others.

 Pharmacology

-Mechanism of action
+Pharmacodynamics

-Midodrine is a prodrug which forms an active metabolite, desglymidodrine, which is an α1-receptor agonist and exerts its actions via activation of the alpha-adrenergic receptors of the arteriolar and venous vasculature, producing an increase in vascular tone and elevation of blood pressure.
-Desglymidodrine does not stimulate cardiac beta-adrenergic receptors.
-Desglymidodrine diffuses poorly across the blood–brain barrier, and is therefore not associated with effects on the central nervous system.
+Midodrine is a prodrug which forms the active metabolite, desglymidodrine, which is an α1-adrenergic receptor agonist and exerts its actions via activation of α1-adrenergic receptors of the arteriolar and venous vasculature, producing an increase in vascular tone and elevation of blood pressure.
+Desglymidodrine does not stimulate cardiac β-adrenergic receptors.